Our Privacy Commitments

 - Equipment Information that identifies the equipment on our networks, such as equipment type, device identifiers, device status, serial numbers, settings, configuration and software.

-- Some Network Performance & Usage Information and some Billing Information is Customer Proprietary Network Information or “CPNI.”
+Some Network Performance & Usage Information and some Billing Information is Customer Proprietary Network Information or “CPNI.”
 Unique rules apply to CPNI.
-Go here to learn more about what it is, how we use it and the choice you can make about that use.
+Click here to learn more:

 In three basic ways: